mitjafelicijan/oberon/README.md

 Key points about database usage:

+> [!NOTE]
-- All database connections are managed through the bootstrap modules
+> All database connections are managed through the bootstrap modules and must
-- Error handling is important for all database operations
-- Connections should be properly closed when done
+> be properly closed when done to prevent resource leaks.

+> [!IMPORTANT]
-- Use parameterized queries for MySQL to prevent SQL injection
+> Always use parameterized queries for MySQL to prevent SQL injection attacks.
-- Cache operations should include appropriate expiration times
+> Error handling is critical for all database operations.

+> [!TIP]
-- Consider using transactions for complex MySQL operations
+> - Consider using transactions for complex MySQL operations
+> - Set appropriate expiration times for cache operations
-- Use appropriate data types and serialization for cache storage
+> - Use appropriate data types and serialization for cache storage

 ## Development Setup